 Advancement in medical devices means that new devices are introduced into the American health care system every year.
 They are meant to improve or sustain the quality of life, although that is not always the case.
 Sometimes a device can prove to be defective, leading to dangerous impacts for patients.

-A simple search on the FDA’s website can help you determine if problems have been associated with your medical device or if a recall has been initiated.
-Hospitals are now required by law to include an Implant Device Record (IDR) within every surgical record.
+If you are concerned about your medical device—either being defective or part of a recall—you can conduct a search on the FDA’s website to determine if there are reported issues with the device.
+Hospitals are required by law to include an Implant Device Record (IDR) within every surgical record.

-These records typically state the model and/or serial number and manufacturer of any device or implant used during the operation.
-By law, this information must be provided to you upon request and can be used to search the FDA’s website:
+These records state the model and/or serial number and manufacturer of any device or implant used during your operation.
+By law, this information must be provided to you upon request.
+It can then be used to search the FDA’s website.

 Fast-Tracking (Potentially) Defective Medical Devices

-If you or a loved one has been injured by a defective medical product, chances are the medical and financial burdens are mounting.
-Let our experienced product liability attorneys ensure that your rights are protected.
+If you or a loved one has been injured by a medical product, you need an experienced defective medical device lawyer to advocate for you.
+Let our experienced Sacramento and Oakland product liability attorneys ensure your rights are protected.

-Don’t delay; your rights could be impacted by your state’s statute of limitations.
-Give us a call toll free at 888-285-3333 or schedule a free consultation online.
+Don’t delay; your rights could be affected by your state’s statute of limitations.
+Call us toll-free at 888-285-3333 or schedule a free consultation online.